Friday, 28 October 2011

 Theme: Local Craft

-If you are into traditional side, head out to Craft Complex on Jalan Conlay, where you can try your hand at batik painting inside a traditionally carved, wooden pavilion.
+If you are into traditional side, head out to Craft Complex on Jalan Conlay.
+Try your hand at batik painting inside a traditionally carved, wooden pavilion.
 It is a huge building located in the popular Golden Triangle shopping area.
-Just along the street, Badan Warisan Malaysia, a community based preservation organization, sells one of the city's widest and most eclectic selections of artifacts and books.
-On the grounds, a garden of native herbs and a Malay village chieftain's restored wooden house on stilts provide an urban oasis.

 What to buy: Buy Batik cloth, shirts and dresses, woodcarving, pottery, silver, and brasswares.